lucvitale/UFOP_Pakarina/README.md

 - `feature/*` — one branch per feature

 Rules :
-- No direct commits to main
+- No direct commits to `main`
-- All changes go through dev
+- All changes go through `dev`

+---

+## Documentation

+All technical documentation will be progressively stored in the `docs/` folder:
+- Architecture decisions
+- API documentation
+- Setup guides
+- Development standards

 ---